CSCI-KNOX/CSCI-3753-PA1/README.md

 ### 2.6 Create another system call taking parameters and returning a result value

 If everything until now has been perfect, now you have to write a new system call.
-This system call will be given two numbers and an address of where to store the results.
+Name the new system call `cs3753_add`, which has three parameters and returns 0 if no error was detected.

-Name the new system call ​ `cs3753_add` or `simple_add` ​ and pass the three arguments to the routine, number 1, number2, and result pointer.
-You will need to write a test program that calls the new system call and passes the correct type of argument.
+​The call takes the first two integer parameters and adds them together.
+The third parameter is an address (in user space) of an integer in which the results will be stored.
+You will need to write a test program that calls the new system call and passes the correct type of arguments.
+You should test all types of possible errors that could occur in passing values and parameters to the system call.

-In your system call implementation, you must use ​`printk` to log the numbers to be added, add those two numbers, store the result location, use `printk` to log the result and then print the result again in the test program that you will be running in the userspace.
-Do all the changes necessary to test this new system call.
+In your system call implementation, you *must* use ​`printk` to log the numbers to be added, add those two numbers, store the result location.
+Again, use `printk` to log the result being calculated in the system call.
+Finally, `printf` in the test program (running in userspace) to show the returned value.

 ### 2.7 **You MUST Submit Your Work for sections 1 and 2**
-After you have completed sections 1 and 2, please submit your code for the new system call you have created.
+After you have completed sections 1 and 2, please submit your code for the new system call you have created along with your test program.
 Create a zip file (use filename: `<your last name>\_PA1_A.zio`) with all the files you have modified to create your new system call.
 Submit that zip file as your submission on Moodle for PA1.

 ---

 ## 3. Creating a new Device Driver
-If you want to add code to a Linux kernel, the usual method would be to add some source files to the kernel source tree and recompile the kernel.
+If you want to add code to a Linux kernel, the usual method is to add some source files to the kernel source tree and recompile the kernel.
 This is what you did in the first part of this assignment.
 After each change, the kernel must be recompiled, copied into the boot directory, and the computer must be rebooted.
-This is what you did in the first assignment when adding a system call.
-After you reboot, the changes that you made are installed in the kernel.
-If more changes are required, repeat the whole process again.
+Again, you did this repeatedly in the first part of this assignment when you added a system call.
+After you copied the kernel to the boot partition and rebooted, the changes that you made were installed in the kernel.
+If more changes are required, you needed to repeat the whole process again.

 But you can also add code to the Linux kernel while it is running.
 A chunk of code that you add in this way is called a loadable kernel module (LKM).
 These modules can perform any function for the OS, but they have there typical uses:
 1. device drivers